Before leaving on vacation, I found my wife rummaging through the bathroom of our camper.

-After college, I worked for a company that required me to shave and wear a tie.
-Near the end of my first week, I found myself working with three guys who wore beards, sandals, cut-off’s and tie-dye t-shirts.
+After college, I worked for a company that required me to shave and wear a tie but all colleagues wore beards, shorts and sandals.

 “What gives?”
 I asked my boss.

-“Those guys are so good at what they do,” he said, “that management lets them wear anything they want.”
+“Those guys are so good at what they do,” he said, “that management lets them wear whatever they want.”

-So I grew out my beard.
-After two days, my boss asked, “What gives?”
+So I let my beard grow.
+After a few days, my boss asked, “What gives?”